seu-as-code/seu-as-code.plugins/seuac-credentials-plugin/README.md

 # SEU-as-code Credentials Plugin

-A Gradle plugin for the secure storage of your credentials using the Windows Data Protection API (DPAPI).
+A Gradle plugin for the secure storage of your credentials using the Windows Data Protection API (DPAPI) or the macOS key store.

 ## Usage